phamduchoangeee/machinelearningbasic/README.md

-# machinelearningbasic
+# Machine learning co ban (projects)
-Machine Learning Basic (machinelearningcoban.com)
+This is the collections of small projects of web: Machinelearningcoban.com